Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Node_Card_Power_Management.md

 }
 ```

-Selecting a value that is in the min to max range, make a `curl` call to the
+Select a value that is in the min to max range and make a `curl` call to the
 Redfish endpoint to enable power limiting for each control.
 Be aware that
 the power limit for accelerators will be much lower than the power limit for
 the node.